 Applying for internships

 The rating part is over.
 Here comes the most important part.
-If you’ve really taken your time to improve your rating, then by the time, you’d have no issues in applying for your internships.
-Moreover, you might even get one right away just after applying for a few.
-But, you need to take time and understand what they really want from you.
+When you’ve taken your time to improve your rating, then you shouldn’t have issues applying for internships.

-Some of the most popular internships available would be on the programming side, content writing and web development.
+The most popular internships available are the programming aspect, content writing, and web development.
 Another sector that’s always on the high is social media marketing.
 And the most trending workspace?
 That’d be work-from-home.
 There are part-time and full-time job internships available too.

-But the work-from-homes are getting popular these days.
+But the work-from-homes are the most convenient ones.
 For one, it gives time flexibility.
-Two, you don’t need to spend any time of your day to travel to the workplace.
-You can even stay in bed all day and just work there… but don’t do that.
+Two, you don’t need to spend any time of your day traveling.

-There is a combination of both, well-developed and successful companies who’re looking for fresh talent.
-On the other side, there are a lot of startups who are ready to invest in hiring interns.
-The company that I got an internship is pretty small.
-It’s just over 2 years old.
-They have a website that depends on Google Adsense monetization.
+There are two sorts of companies that land here: One is of well-developed and successful companies looking for fresh talent.
+On the other side are startups ready to invest in interns.
+The company that I got an internship with was pretty small.
+It was over two years old.

-So my job is to write articles for this company.
-After observing the company site’s statistics, I can confidently say that they’re paying me out of their own pockets and not from the company’s revenue.
-It’s all a trial-and-error.
+My role was to write articles.
+After observing the company site’s statistics, I’d safely say that they’re paying me out of their own pockets and not from the company’s revenue.
+It was all a trial-and-error.

-The person who’s guiding me seems to have a job in the daytime and by evening, he runs a small company with some interns under him.
+The person who was guiding me seems to have a job in the daytime, and by evening, he runs this small company with some interns under him.

-The people behind these simple startups are just normal people on their usual daily routine of handling a 9-5 job.
-They wish to start something new, something that can turn out to be an asset for them over time.
-And they’re ready to invest for it.
-They’re willing to pay money out of their personal earnings in order to pay interns.
+The people behind these simple startups are normal people on their daily routine of handling a 9-5 job.
+They wish to start something new, something that can turn out to be an asset later on.
+And they’re ready to invest in it.
+People willing to pay interns out of their own pockets.

 Internshala Training Review

-Even Internshala’s initial training gives a brief explanation about things you need to look out for:
+Even Internshala’s initial training gives a brief explanation about things to look out for:

-- Companies asking for an initial payment: There are some companies in which your application might get shortlisted.
-Later, without prior information, they request you to pay an initial amount in order to start your internship.
-Don’t ever fall for it.
-First off, you’re working for them – and you’re paying them too?
-It’s plainly absurd.
-So stay away if you find any such companies.
+- Companies that ask for initial payment: There are companies in which your application gets shortlisted.
+Without prior information, they request you to pay a fee to start your internship.
+Don’t fall for it.
+You’re working for them – and you’re paying them?
+It’s absurd.
+Stay away if you find any such companies.

-- The offer letter: Before you start working for any of the internships, make sure that they send you an official offer letter stating the key details of the internship.
-Without it, it’s better not to start.
-With my internship, I had to ask for the offer letter twice and later managed to get it.
-The offer letter serves as proof that the company agreed to pay you and provide a certificate for your work in it.
+- Offer letter: Request for the offer letter from the company once you get the internship.
+This offer letter should have key details.
+Without it, do not start.
+With my internship, I’d to ask for the offer letter twice to get it.
+The offer letter serves as proof that the company agrees to pay you and provide a certificate for your work.